Dynamic-Capital/Dynamic-Capital/docs/ton-infrastructure-config.md

 ### Configuration checklist

-1. **Daemon deployment**
+- [ ] **Daemon deployment**
-   - Install the official `ton-storage-daemon` on a hardened VM (≥100 GB SSD).
+  - Install the official `ton-storage-daemon` on a hardened VM (≥100 GB SSD) with `ansible-playbooks/ton-storage.yml`.
-   - Initialise the daemon with the provider key recorded in `dynamic-capital-ton/config.yaml` and store the seed phrase securely.
+  - Initialise the daemon with the provider key recorded in `dynamic-capital-ton/config.yaml`; export the seed phrase to the vault under `infra/ton/storage/<hostname>`.
+  - Verify the daemon status with `systemctl status ton-storage` and capture the activation timestamp.
-2. **Access controls**
+- [ ] **Access controls**
-   - Restrict gRPC/HTTP endpoints to private networks or authenticated tunnels; CI jobs should use scoped tokens.
+  - Restrict gRPC/HTTP endpoints to private networks or authenticated tunnels; CI jobs should authenticate via service tokens stored in Supabase (`app_config.storage_token`).
-   - Enable automatic pinning for latest Mini App bundle hashes and jetton metadata.
+  - Enable automatic pinning for the latest Mini App bundle hashes (`toncli storage pin <hash>`); document pinned hashes in `docs/ton-storage-pins.md`.
-3. **Payments & renewals**
+- [ ] **Payments & renewals**
   - Fund the provider wallet via the treasury multisig and enable auto-renewal within the storage contracts.
-   - Log provider heartbeats in Supabase (`tx_logs.kind = 'storage_heartbeat'`) to confirm uptime.
+  - Log provider heartbeats in Supabase (`tx_logs.kind = 'storage_heartbeat'`) to confirm uptime, attaching `ton-storage-daemon status` output.
-4. **Testing**
+- [ ] **Testing**
   - For dry-runs, point wallets and resolvers at TON testnet endpoints and use throwaway domains before promoting to mainnet.
+  - Run `npm run ton:smoke` (see `scripts/ton/smoke.ts`) to verify uploads, downloads, and DNS lookups across the testnet endpoints.

 ### Operational ownership